McCarou/framework/README.md

 ### 5 Jobs

-Framework implements jobs that can be run before or after the main application loop.
+Framework implements jobs that can be executed before or after the main application loop.
 They are called pretasks and posttasks.
 Pretasks can be used for:
 - getting auth keys
 - downloading session certs